gpt-engineer-org/gpt-engineer/README.md

 Each step in `steps.py` will have its communication history with GPT4 stored in the logs folder, and can be rerun with `scripts/rerun_edited_message_logs.py`.

 ## Contributing
-We are building the open platform for devs to tinker with and build their personal code-generation toolbox.
+We are building an open platform for devs to tinker with and build their personal code-generation toolbox.

 If you want to contribute, please check out the [roadmap](https://github.com/AntonOsika/gpt-engineer/blob/main/ROADMAP.md), [projects](https://github.com/AntonOsika/gpt-engineer/projects?query=is%3Aopen) or [issues tab](https://github.com/AntonOsika/gpt-engineer/issues) in the GitHub repo.
 You are welcome to read the [contributing document](.github/CONTRIBUTING.md) and join our [Discord 💬](https://discord.gg/4t5vXHhu).